steffenskov/Dapper.DDD.Repository/README.md

 Currently the library only supports tables with a primary key (no heap support), views are supported both with and without including primary keys.
 Also all the methods are kept `Async` and no synchronous versions are currently planned.
 This is because database calls (like all I/O) should ideally be kept async for improved performance and responsiveness.
-Both `class` and `record` types are supported, however `records` cannot use their primary constructor syntax, as it makes it impossible for the library to create them when fetching data from the database.

 ## Usage: